laghig/ing_text_miner/README.md

 # Environmental score predictor for food products

-This application uses natural language processing and machine learning to predict the environmental footprint of footproducts based on packaging information.
+This application uses natural language processing and machine learning to predict the environmental footprint of food products based on packaging information.

 ## Dependencies
 - MongoDB